transd-lang/transd/QuickIntro/README.md

 vec: Vector<String>(),

 // Container may receive initial values when it's created
 vec1: Vector<Int>( [1,2,3,4,5] ),

 // Index stores collections of pairs
 ind: Index<Int String>( {1:"apple", 2:"pear", 3:"orange"} )
 ```

+Container have methods for accessing and manipulating their elements.